hanya/luno/ldoc/luno.md

 class mechanism and the set of table and metatable is used to behave class and its instantiation.

+### addtypeinfo

+Adds methods for com.sun.star.lang.XTypeProvider interface to metatable to provides type information of UNO component from `__unotypes` field value.

+    uno.addtypeinfo(table)  ->  table

+getTypes and getImplementationId methods are added to the passed table.

+Type (interface) information is taken from `__unoid` field of passed table.
+Return value of getTypes method is created at first time of calling the method and sequence of type is cached to `__unotypes2` field.
+The `__unotypes` field is searched from metatable too and these type names are merged.

+Implementation identifier is also cached to `__unoid` field.

+    local ActionListener = {}
+    ActionListener.__index = ActionListener
+    ActionListener.__unotypes = {
+        "com.sun.star.awt.XActionListener"
+    }
+    uno.asuno(ActionListener)
+    uno.addtypeinfo(ActionListener)

+    function ActionListener:actionPerformed(ev)
+        -- do something
+    end

+com.sun.star.lang.XTypeProvider is added too if not found.

+### addserviceinfo

+Adds methods for com.sun.star.lang.XServiceInfo interface to metatable to provide service information of UNO component from `__implename` and `__servicenames` values.

+    uno.addserviceinfo(table)  ->  table

+getImplementationName, supportsService and getSupportedServiceNames methods are added to passed table.

+This method can be used to add com.sun.star.lang.XServiceInfo interface that is almost standard interface for UNO component that is instantiated through com.sun.star.lang.XMultiComponentFactory.
+Disposable components like listener or something do not nessesary the interface.

+    local JobExecutor = {}
+    JobExecutor.__index = JobExecutor
+    JobExecutor.__unotypes = {
+        "com.sun.star.task.XJobExecutor",
+    }
+    JobExecutor.__implename = "mytools.task.JobExecutor"
+    JobExecutor.__servicenames = {
+        "mytools.task.JobExecutor",
+    }
+    uno.asuno(JobExecutor)

+    function JobExecutor:trigger(arg)
+        -- do something
+    end

 ## Implements Interfaces